|Len Cantello testimonial match with an All-Black team|

 -- Raheem Sterling is relatively young, but he achieved enough to merit a place on the team.

 -- The testimonial match for Len Cantello of West Bromwich Albion F.C. consisted of a match between an all-White team vs an all-Black team.
 The All-Black team was the Cyrille Regis & Laurie Cunningham XI.
 The match was considered "progressive" at the time.
 West Bromwich Albion F.C.

 -- Cyrille Regis, Laurie Cunningham and Brendon Batson were nicknamed three degrees for a trio of Black footballers starring for West Bromwich Albion F.C.

 -- Albert Johanneson is from South Africa.
 I am excluding him from this team.

 -- Dele Alli should make the team one day.

 -- I was debating whether to start Heskey or Defoe alongside Ian Wright.
 I started Heskey because Fabio Capello picked him over Defoe at the WC Finals 2010.
 So I went with the manager who worked with both.

 -- Sterling has what it takes to become the greatest Black forward in England, but he is not ready to start at this moment.

 -- Unfortunately, two of greatest Black players in England's history played on the same position.
-So I could start both Barnes and Cunningham.
+So I could not start both Barnes and Cunningham.